xendit/coding-exercises/Refactoring/2. Refactoring Imperative and Functional Logic/steps.md

 2. Run `npm install`
 3. Run `npm test`, all tests should be passing
 4. Run `npm run report` to see the coverage reports
+5. Run `npm test:watch` to have tests automatically rerun when changes are made

 ## Exercise